3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

 * Soldering of the JTAG connector
 * The cables are plugged in securely
 * The board is correctly powered.
+* Everything is connected like in the photo above

 ## Using OpenOCD Telnet interface
 Once openocd has connected to the target you can connect via the telnet interface.